WICG/attribution-reporting-api/README.md

  {`attributionreportto`, `attributiondestination` eTLD+1, `attributionsourceeventid`, [decoded](#data-encoding) trigger-data, credit, dedup-key} for the source.
 Scheduled reports will be sent as detailed in [Sending scheduled reports](#sending-scheduled-reports).

-The browser will only create reports for a source, the trigger's dedup-key has not already been associated with a report for that source.
+The browser will only create reports for a source if the trigger's dedup-key has not already been associated with a report for that source.

 Each source is only allowed to schedule a maximum of three reports (see [Triggering attribution multiple times for the same source](#triggering-attribution-multiple-times-for-the-same-source)).
 Once